-The Session ID is the start time of the session in milliseconds since epoch (Unix Timestamp).
-All events within the same session will share the same Session ID.
-If you are using our SDKs, then sessions are tracked automatically.
-If you are sending Amplitude using our HTTP API, then you will have to explicitly set the Session ID field to track sessions.
+Amplitude automatically generates a session ID for each new session; that ID is the session's start time in milliseconds since epoch (also known as the Unix timestamp).
+All events within the same session share the same session ID.
+If you are using Amplitude's SDKs, this happens automatically.
+However, if you are sending data to Amplitude using the HTTP API, you will have to explicitly set the session ID field in order to track sessions.

-If 'Start/End Session' events are critical to your analyses, you can easily turn them on by including the following line before initializing the SDK.
+If these events are critical to your analyses, you can easily turn them on by adding this line of code before initializing the SDK:

 [Amplitude instance].trackingSessionEvents = true;